UFC-Jaguar/jaguar-lang/README.md

 1. #### Otmizations;
 2. #### Best machine codes;
 3. #### Good practices of programming.
-## Jaguar version is building by project members, because it's a institucional research project, started in [ufc cadproj](https://cadproj.ufc.br/projects/592).
-But all people can contributed.
-For that, use the email informed here (end line page).
+## Jaguar version is building by project members.
+It's a institucional research project, started in [ufc cadproj](https://cadproj.ufc.br/projects/592), but all people can contributed (become a member).
+For that, use the email informed in end of page.
 # 📃 Features
 ## The **main features** target of jaguar are:
 - ### Multi-paradigm: functional, imperative, concurrent, parallel and distributed, process-oriented;